Randonautica: Controversy

-With the app's popularity users started reporting coincidences which many find unsettling.
+With the app's popularity, users started reporting coincidences which many find unsettling.
 The majority of reports were from TikTok and Reddit, as well as Telegram.

-The most trending controversy involves a group of people heading to a beach in Duwamish Head, Puget Sound, West Seattle per the app, where they found a bag with two dead bodies, 27 and 36, male and female, as reported by the Seattle Police homicide detectives.
-In August 2020 police arrested and charged their landlord, Michael Lee Dudley, in connection to the murder.
-In March 2021 Dudley was denied bail and other people are under suspicion of aiding Dudley in the dismemberment and disposal of the bodies, but no one else has been charged.
-This has caused speculation that the app has an intended, puzzle-like theme, however Lengfelder stated that it is "a shocking coincidence."
+The most notable controversy involved a group of people heading to a beach in Duwamish Head, Puget Sound, West Seattle per the app, where they found a bag with two dead bodies, a 27-year-old male and a 36-year-old female, as reported by the Seattle Police homicide detectives.
+In August 2020, police arrested and charged their landlord, Michael Lee Dudley, in connection with the murders.
+In March 2021, Dudley was denied bail while other people were under suspicion of aiding Dudley in the dismemberment and disposal of the bodies, but no one else had been charged.
+This has caused speculation that the app has an intended, puzzle-like theme.
+However, Lengfelder stated that it is "a shocking coincidence."
 Salcedo called the videos fake, and that "It’s so hard to manage, because people are really taking creative liberties after seeing how much traction the app is getting in that fear factor."
+In 2022, Michael Dudley was convicted of second degree murder for killing both victims, who were identified as Jessica Lewis and Austin Wenner.
+He was sentenced to 46 years in prison the following year.

 In their questions page, Randonautica's creators have said that if the app generates coordinates inside a private property, it is a violation of their terms and conditions to trespass.
 In addition, Randonautica has also received allegations that the app is used for human trafficking, which its creators have denied, saying that data collected by the app are anonymous.
 It also ensured that the app is not designed to violate religious customs, saying that "the app is simply a tool.
 Just as a knife can be used either to prepare dinner or to cut somebody."